Liverpool Muslim Institute: Closure

+Restoration and reopening

-The Abdullah Quilliam Society was formed in 1996.
-The Society is raising funds to restore 8–10, Brougham Terrace to re-open the historic mosque and establish an educational centre.
-It has signed a two-year lease on the premises and has started restoration work.
+The Abdullah Quilliam Society was formed in 1999, aiming to raise funds to restore 8–10, Brougham Terrace, re-open the historic mosque and establish an educational centre.
+It signed a two-year lease on the premises in 2005/6 and started restoration work.
+The mosque re-opened in 2014, and the charity gained the freehold of the property from Liverpool City Council in 2018.